sascha432/trailing_edge_dimmer/docs/protocol.md

 ## DIMMER_COMMAND_PRINT_METRICS

-Print metrics every 5 seconds on serial port in human readable form.
-The following byte enables (non 0) or disables the output
+Print metrics on serial port in human readable form.
+The following byte enables or disables the output.
+The print interval is multiplied by 100ms.

-    +i2ct=17,89,55,01
+For example 0x0a * 100ms = 1s

+    +i2ct=17,89,55,0a

 ## DIMMER_COMMAND_FORCE_TEMP_CHECK